jiportilla/edge-cluster-example/README.md

 }
 ```

-- This simple example of a Deployment policy provides one `constraint` **metrics** that needs to be satisfied by one of the `properties` set in the `node.policy.json` file, so this Deployment Policy should successfully deploy our Edge Cluster Service onto the edge device.
+- This simple example of a Deployment policy provides one `constraint` **openhorizon.example** that needs to be satisfied by one of the `properties` set in the `node.policy.json` file, so this Deployment Policy should successfully deploy our Edge Cluster Service onto the edge device.

 - At the end, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
 In this case the example service defines does not have configuration variables.